-Subsequent to the Measurement Date, the University recognized \$6.8 million of deferred outflows of resources and \$10.2 million of deferred inflows of resources on the Statement of Net Position.
-The deferred outflows of resources represents, in part, the fiscal year 2015 contributions made by the University after the measurement date that will be recognized as a reduction of the net pension liability in the year ended June 30, 2016.
-The deferred inflows of resources represents the net difference between projected and actual earnings on pension plan investments.
-Note 14 of the Notes to Financial Statements and the Required Supplementary Information includes additional information regarding the University's deferred outflows of resources, deferred inflows of resources, and pension obligations.
+As a result of the accounting for and financial reporting of the University's defined benefit pension plans, the University recognized \$10.3 million of deferred outflows of resources and \$4.8 million of deferred inflows of resources on the Statement of Net Position.
+The deferred outflows of resources represents, in part, the fiscal year 2016 employer contributions made by the University to the pension plans after the measurement date that will be recognized as a reduction of the net pension liability in the year ended June 30, 2017.
+Deferred outflows of resources increased from the previous fiscal year \$3.5 million due to an increase in differences between the University's contributions and proportionate share of contributions, as well as an increase in the University's contributions subsequent to the measurement date.
+The deferred inflows of resources represents the net difference between projected and actual earnings on pension plan investments, which declined \$5.5 million from June 30, 2015.
+Note 13 of the Notes to Financial Statements and the Required Supplementary Information includes additional information regarding the University's deferred outflows of resources, deferred inflows of resources and pension obligations.

-The increase in total assets and deferred outflows of resources was less than the corresponding increase in total liabilities and deferred inflows of resources, thus the University's net position declined by \$21.3 million or 7.2 percent.
-Net investment in capital assets increased \$38.9 million which is a reflection of the University's continued investment in facilities and equipment to support the University's mission.
+The increase in total assets and deferred outflows of resources was greater than the corresponding increase in total liabilities and deferred inflows of resources, thus the University's net position increased by \$41.3 million or 14.9 percent.
+Net investment in capital assets increased \$28.0 million, which is a reflection of the University's continued investment in facilities and equipment to support the University's mission.